Enabling Joint Communication and Radar Sensing in Mobile Networks -- A Survey: Detailed Technologies and Open Research Problems

 The spatio-temporal power optimization between preamble and data payload is investigated for JCAS in \cite{yuan2020waveform}.
 It is shown that the length of the preamble and its power allocation have a much larger impact on communications than on sensing.
 Using a cost function as the weighted sum of the MIs for C\&R, a closed-form solution is obtained for optimal power allocation.

 The interval of preambles or pilots can also be optimized to improve the sensing performance, while maintaining communication efficiency.
+This can also be realized via varying the length of the data payload over packets, if packets are continuously transmitted.
 In \cite{Kumari20}, for a single data-stream single-carrier JCR system based on 802.11ad, non-uniformly placed preambles are proposed to enhance velocity estimation accuracy.
 It is found that when preambles/pilots are equally spaced, the performance of radar or communications cannot be effectively improved without affecting the other.
 Comparatively, non-uniform preambles/pilots are found to achieve a better performance trade-off between C\&R, particularly at large radar distances.
 Although developed for a single carrier system, an extension to MIMO-OFDM in PMN is possible with the usage of non-uniform pilots in both frequency and time domains.